Advanced Interface¶

 Note

-In extreme cases, some places cannot use this interface to input text properly, and we are working on supporting it.
+In extreme cases, there may be some places where this interface cannot be used to input text normally; we are working on supporting these.

-Use the following interface to perform swipe operations on the interface, such as swiping up and down to scroll through a list.
-The following call implements swiping up; the larger the step value, the slower the swipe speed, which is suitable for swipes requiring higher precision.
+Use the following interface to perform swipe operations on the screen, such as scrolling up and down in a list.
+The following call performs an upward swipe; the larger the step value, the slower the swipe, making it suitable for swipes requiring higher precision.

 Attention

-In simple cases, this operation does not need to provide a selector parameter.
-If you encounter a situation where swiping is not possible, set the selector condition to a suitable element yourself, such as an element with a scrollable attribute or the first-level container of the list.
+In simple cases, this operation does not require providing a selector parameter.
+If you encounter situations where swiping does not work, set the selector condition to a suitable element, such as an element with the scrollable attribute or the first‑level container of the list.

 d().swipe(direction=Direction.DIR_UP, step=32)